 Internet security platforms include not just a basic firewall and anti-virus, but the ability to whitelist software, filter internet access, push out forced regular updates and even monitor what employees are doing on company owned devices – all from a single control panel.
 Having all these features centrally managed ensures all devices are protected and easy to manage, as opposed to trying to wrangle multiple individually owned devices manually.

 Cyber security tips for employees

-Introduce a strong password policy (more than 12 characters, no dictionary words, special characters) and provide password manager software to securely store them in.
+Introduce a strong password policy.
+More than 12 characters, including special characters and no dictionary words.
+Provide password manager software to securely store them in.
 For an additional layer of security, multi-factor authentication tokens such as a Yubikey can be set up for access to important accounts.
 Using a multi-factor authentication token means any potential hacker needs not only a password, but also a physical token to gain access.
 This makes it much, much more difficult for unauthorised access.

 Institute training to recognise phishing scams.
 These are emails designed to look like messaging from a bank, a customer, supplier or a fellow employee, but are actually designed to scam your business out of money or access to your computer network.
 A good way to check if a risky looking email is legit is to pick up the phone and call whoever it is making the request using a publicly available phone number.

 Don’t use public Wi-Fi.
 Public hotspots can easily be set up as honeypots for hackers to steal information sent wirelessly.
 Even on legitimate hotspots, hackers can sniff the data going through the hotspot, even if it’s encrypted.
 The best way to avoid this problem is to provide staff with a mobile broadband device.
 This way they’ll have internet access everywhere they go, without needing to use risky public Wi-Fi.
 If you absolutely must use public Wi-Fi, at least use a VPN with strong encryption so all communications are secure.